Narrow-gauge railways in Portugal: Rolling stock

 The narrow-gauge lines were steam-operated, predominantly by Mallet locomotives, for much of their existence.
 Diesel railcars were introduced as an economy measure in the 1940s, notably the Série 9100 built in Sweden for the Tâmega line in 1949 and the Dutch-built Série 9300 railcars used on several other lines from the early 1950s onwards.
 The Série 9700 diesel multiple units were purchased secondhand from the Yugoslav Railways in 1980, but frequently proved unreliable.

 Metre-gauge diesel locomotives were built to replace steam haulage, especially on freight or mixed trains, notably the Série 9020 built in 1976.
 Steam remained in use on some lines until the 1980s.

 Trams

-The tram system in Lisbon, operated by Carris, is also narrow gauge – with a track gauge.
+The tram system in Lisbon, operated by Carris, is also narrow gauge – with track gauge.